cltnis/REUPLOAD-REMIX-FILES/README.md

 14. Then your friend will click Join
 15. now hoster will next download the Neonite Backend (or you can download the Custom Neonite Backend which has some gamemode changes and the reload lootpool hotfixes and unvaulted items)
 16. if the hoster already has the Neonite Backend installed, skip 15 and double click on "Start Neonite.bat" (MAKE SURE THE HOSTER LEAVES IT RUNNING!!!)
-17. your friend will go on the Custom Reboot Launcher and click on Backend
+17. your friend will go on the Custom Reboot Launcher and click on the Backend Tab
 18. your friend will and must change the type of Backend to Remote
 19. then your friend will copy the hoster's fake IP Address on Radmin VPN (by right clicking on the hoster's name and clicking on "Copy IP Address")
 20. then your friend will go back on the Custom Reboot Launcher and where it says host, your friend will paste the hoster's fake IP Address on the host textbox